 In the period before the Merger Transaction, January 1, 2012 through May 31, 2012, HMS Income LLC distributed 100% of its partnership taxable income as ordinary income.
 From June 1, 2012 through December 31, 2012, the period during 2012 in which the Company elected to be treated as a RIC, 100% of our distributions paid were taxable to the investor as ordinary income and none of such distributions were treated as return of capital for federal income tax purposes.
-For the period from January 1, 2013 through December 31, 2013, 96.31% of our distributions declared will be taxable to the investor as ordinary income and 3.69% will be treated as long-term capital gain for federal income tax purpose.
+For the period from January 1, 2013 through December 31, 2013, 96.31% of our distributions declared were taxable to the investor as ordinary income and 3.69% were treated as long-term capital gain for federal income tax purpose.
+For the period from January 1, 2014 through December 31, 2014, 99.51% of our distributions declared will be taxable to the investor as ordinary income and 0.49% will be treated as long-term capital gain for federal income tax purpose.